 I began to take photography seriously during solo travel in Asia with notebook, sketchbook and camera.
 I learned then and there to economize on film and focus my attention: days were spent planning the setting for photographs I would later take.
 By going about it in this deliberate way, the photographs gained weight and meaning.
 The finite number of frames available in a roll of film proved to be a strength rather than a limitation.

 Finally, standing transfixed inches away from Picasso’s Portrait of Daniel-Henry Kahnweiler it dawned on me what a painting is.
 As for other picture-makers, I have been deeply influenced by the work of Georges Seurat, Man Ray, Sonia Delauney, Francis Picabia, Marcel Duchamp, Eva Hesse, Agnes Martin, Cy Twombly and especially, Jasper Johns.
 John Cage looms large as a person I was honored to meet and converse with, nevermind me not quite knowing what to say.
-I am touched by the brevity of Feynman diagrams, the neurological drawings of Cajal, chaos theory and the wonderful notion that blind chance serves a purpose.
+I am touched by the brevity of Feynman diagrams, the neurological drawings of Cajal, chaos theory and the wonderful notion that blind chance serves a useful purpose.